palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

-All of the fields found in the JSON dictionary for each homicide are available by adding a ``.`` after the object.
+You can access all of the fields found in the JSON dictionary for each homicide are available by adding a ``.`` after the object.
 Try it by printing the last name.

 .. code-block:: jinja
     :emphasize-lines: 3